In today's multicultural society, learning a language has never been more important. It's a myth that everyone speaks English.

 Key Stage 4

-In Key Stage 4, pupils follow the AQA specification.
-The topics build on pupils' knowledge from KS3 and are:
+In Key Stage 4, pupils follow the AQA GCSE specification.
+The topics build on pupils' knowledge from KS3 and are in three broad themes as follows:

 We are one of the few schools who still offer a thriving French Exchange, which has been running for over 40 years.
-We are linked to two schools in the Ardennes region of France, and each year, approximately 40 pupils in years 8-9 are paired up with a partner who has similar interests.
-The French pupils spend ten days in Accrington, and our pupils also return to France for ten days, staying with their host families and undertaking a wide variety of cultural and social activities.
+We are linked to two schools in the Ardennes region of France, and each year, approximately 20-30 pupils in years 7-9 are paired up with a partner who has similar interests.
+The French pupils come over to us each March and we return to France in June, staying with our host families for ten days.
+When visiting England, our French counterparts visit York Minster, The Jorvik Centre, Cadbury World, bowling, treasure hunt in Accrington and spending time within school.

 There is also the opportunity for those pupils who are studying German, to participate in a residential trip to Germany every two years.

 Every year, we offer pupils across all year groups the opportunity to participate in a variety of enrichment activities, including language days and events hosted at various universities around the region, as well as film study days at AS and A2-Level.
-We also offer extra-curricular activities within school, such as a lunchtime Spanish club for KS3 pupils, and various competitions.
+We also offer extra-curricular activities within school, such as an annual celebration of the European Day of Languages, and various competitions.

 - Mrs. H. Wareham (Head of Modern Foreign Languages)